Visa Guide for Canadian Citizens Moving to Japan

 Permanent Residency:

 Canadian citizens who have resided in Japan for a significant period may be eligible to apply for permanent residency.
-The general requirement is a minimum of 10 years of continuous residence; however, this period can be shorter under certain conditions, such as being married to a Japanese national or holding a Highly Skilled Professional visa.
-Applicants must demonstrate good conduct, financial stability, and contributions to Japanese society.
+The general rule is 10 years of continuous residence in principle, although shorter routes may apply in some cases, including certain highly skilled professionals.
+Applicants must still demonstrate good conduct and financial stability.

 Important Considerations: